imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Disable (temporary) remote connections with other computers.
 * Disable (temporary) any pop-up blocker software.
 * Disable [Mozilla Firefox pop-up blocker](https://support.mozilla.org/en-US/kb/pop-blocker-settings-exceptions-troubleshooting#w_pop-up-blocker-settings).
-* Update Adobe Flash player to the latest version.
+* Update Adobe Flash player® to the latest version.
 * Earlier versions of Adobe Connect than version 9 must be uninstalled.
 * Install Adobe Connect Add-in from [https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html](https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html).
+If it warns about installing the Adobe Connect Add-in, install it.
-* Verify that you are running the latest version of Mozilla Firefox (preferred browser).
+* Verify that you are running the latest version of Mozilla Firefox® (preferred browser).
 * Run Mozilla Firefox with the essential add-ins (a.k.a: [Extensions](https://addons.mozilla.org/en-US/firefox/extensions/)) as possible (the less, the better).
-* Launch your Mozilla Firefox as `Run as Administrator`if your operating system is Microsoft Windowsï¿½.
+* Launch your Mozilla Firefox as `Run as Administrator`if your operating system is Microsoft Windows®.
 * **Clear** your [Mozilla's Cached Web Content](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache) **before** the streaming event and **between** speakers.
 A simple way: install [Clear cache button](https://addons.mozilla.org/en-US/firefox/addon/empty-cache-button/) extension.
 * Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm).
 * Mobile choice (optional): [Adobe Connect for Ipad & Iphone](https://itunes.apple.com/mx/app/adobe-connect/id430437503?mt=8), [Adobe Connect for Android](https://play.google.com/store/apps/details?id=air.com.adobe.connectpro&hl=en), [Adobe Connect for Blackberry](https://appworld.blackberry.com/webstore/content/36989/?lang=en&countrycode=AR)
 * Go to: [https://salvador.adobeconnect.com/redroom](https://salvador.adobeconnect.com/redroom).
 Log in with the supplied username and password.
 (REVIEW THIS STEP)
-* Essentially, during your remote presentation must be open only your browser, your webcam and your microphone.
+* Essentially, during your remote presentation must be open **only** your browser, your webcam and your microphone.
 * The streaming event can not be recorded in any known electronic form.

 ###Room attendees
 * Fully charge your mobile or notebook's battery.
 We won't supply electricity during the event.
 (VERIFY THIS)
 * No food.
 No drinks on both rooms.
 * Photos without flash can be taken along the meeting.
 (VERIFY THIS)
-* The streaming event can not be recorded in any known electronic form.
+* The streaming event can not be recorded in any known electronic form up to date.

 ##Miscellaneous
 * _Common sense rules everything._